ddbj/www/account-e.md

 lang: en
 ---

-## D-way account  {#ddbj-submission-account}
+## DDBJ account  {#ddbj-submission-account}

-Bioinformation and DDBJ Center provides the D-way account system.
+Bioinformation and DDBJ Center provides the DDBJ account system.
 In the D-way account, you can use BioProject, BioSample, GEA, DRA and JGA databases of DDBJ Center and the DBCLS application systems.
 This handbook explains how to create and use a D-way account.

 {::options parse_block_html="true" /}
 <div class="attention">
-- Create a D-way account and manage data with permission of Principal Investigator (PI).
+- Create a DDBJ account and manage data with permission of Principal Investigator (PI).
 - Issued account and password must be maintained securely by users.
 - Account ID cannot be changed once it has been created.
-- In the D-way account page, updated information will be reflected in about 10 minutes.
+- In the DDBJ account page, updated information will be reflected in about 10 minutes.
-- It takes about 10 minutes for the created D-way account becoming active in the DBCLS application system.
+- It takes about 10 minutes for the created DDBJ account becoming active in the DBCLS application system.
 </div>

 DDBJ Center uses scp authenticated by a ssh key for transfer of large files.
 You need to register a public key to upload data files to DRA, GEA and JGA.

 Users submitting data submission or data use applications to DBCLS are recommended to [enter additional account information](#dbcls).
 The added items are automatically filled to new applications and the users are able to avoid entering these items in each application.

-## Create a D-way account in the website {#account-for-bioproject-biosample-submissions}
+## Create a DDBJ account in the website {#account-for-bioproject-biosample-submissions}

 ### Create an account on website {#create-an-account-on-website}